Gigi Hadid's Father Mohamed Hadid's Bel Air Mansion Is On Sale For $85M

-Hadid developed Le Belvédère and sold it in 2010 for $50 million.
+Hadid developed Le Belvédère and sold it in 2010 for $50 million (£40 million).
 But the owners never moved in and Hadid and his partner, Shiva Safai, have been renting the home for the past six years.
 It's a bit confusing, we know, but according to the Real Deal, the owners have recently placed the property back on the market.
-The home is listed by Stacy Gottula of The Agency and Joyce Rey of Coldwell Banker Previews International for $85 million.
+The home is listed by Stacy Gottula of The Agency and Joyce Rey of Coldwell Banker Previews International for $85 million (£68 million).

 Where will the Beverly Hills housewives party now?
 Take a look ahead to see the jaw-droppingly elaborate home and all of its opulent features.

-Hadid developed Le Belvédère and sold it in 2010 for $50 million.
+Hadid developed Le Belvédère and sold it in 2010 for $50 million (£40 million).
 But the owners never moved in and Hadid and his partner, Shiva Safai, have been renting the home for the past six years.
 It's a bit confusing, we know, but according to the Real Deal, the owners have recently placed the property back on the market.
-The home is listed by Stacy Gottula of The Agency and Joyce Rey of Coldwell Banker Previews International for $85 million.
+The home is listed by Stacy Gottula of The Agency and Joyce Rey of Coldwell Banker Previews International for $85 million (£68 million).

 Where will the Beverly Hills housewives party now?
 Take a look ahead to see the jaw-droppingly elaborate home and all of its opulent features.